News

 Myth: Allergies are just a minor inconvenience.

 Reality: Oh, how I wish this were true!
 While some allergies cause mild sniffles, others can disrupt daily life and some can trigger severe asthma attacks or life-threatening reactions (called anaphylaxis).
 Allergies like hay fever affect up to 30% of people worldwide and can lead to poor sleep, missed work or school.
-Recent reports show that with rising pollution and changing climates, allergies are getting worse for many, leading to more emergency visits.
+Recent reports show that with rising pollution and changing climates, allergies are getting worse for many, leading to more provider visits.
 The good news?
-Early treatment can make a big difference in keeping things under control.
+Early treatments such as avoidance measures to reduce allergen exposure, medications and allergy shots can make a big difference in keeping things under control.

 Myth: Allergy tests are always 100% accurate.